Lithia Springs, Georgia: Geography

 Lithia Springs is located in the northeastern corner of Douglas County, bordered to the north and east by the Cobb County line and to the south by East County Line Road, Cedar Terrace Road, and Factory Shoals Road.
 Sweetwater Creek, a tributary of the Chattahoochee River, flows through the eastern part of the community, and Sweetwater Creek State Park is along its southern edge.

-Some of the incorporated limits of Douglasville occupy some of the territory within Lithia Springs, along Interstate 20, Blair Bridge Road, Lee Road and Thornton Road.
+Some of the incorporated limits of Douglasville occupy some of the territory around Lithia Springs, along Interstate 20, Blair Bridge Road, Lee Road and Thornton Road.

 According to the U.S. Census Bureau, the Lithia Springs CDP has a total area of 35.4 sqkm, of which 35.2 sqkm is land and 0.13 sqkm, or 0.37%, is water.